 Persons paying lump-sum income tax must submit an annual tax return in the same way as ordinarily taxed persons and declare the living costs for themselves and their dependents.
 These include all expenses in Switzerland and abroad in particular for accommodation, food, clothing, education, entertainment, holidays, taxes, wages for staff, maintenance and use of cars, yachts, aeroplanes etc.

 The living costs serve as the assessment basis for taxation.
 However, for persons with their own household they correspond to at least seven times the amount of their rent or rental value (100%) and for other persons subject to taxation at least three times the amount of their boarding house charge for food and accommodation but no less than CHF 600,000.
 The tax is calculated in accordance with statutory income tax tariffs.
+For properties with a real value of more than 6 million CHF according to the appraisal report, an alternative calculation method is examined to determine the rental value, which corresponds to the market environment.

 This tax must always be at least as high as the statutory income tax tariff for income from moveable and immovable assets located in Switzerland in accordance with section 21 (5) a - f of the law on taxation.